What's the Difference Between the Pantheon and the Parthenon?

 4. Today One Is a Church, One Is a Museum

-While both the Parthenon and the Pantheon are open to tourism, the structures are used in different ways.
+While both the Pantheon and the Parthenon are open to tourism, the structures have different functions.
 "The Pantheon is intact and looks very much as it did when it was built, although some of its interior decoration has been altered," Ratte says.
-The Pantheon is still used as a Roman Catholic church, and visitors can view much of the original construction while learning more about it on a guided tour.
+Today, the Pantheon is a Roman Catholic church, and visitors can view much of the original construction while learning more about it on a guided tour.

-And although the Parthenon was blown up by the Venetians in 1687, according to Ratte, "it is still one of the best-preserved of all Greek temples and many of its fallen columns have been re-erected."
-Today the Parthenon serves more as a museum to ancient Greek history.
+Although the Venetians blew up the Parthenon in 1687, Ratte said, "it is still one of the best-preserved of all Greek temples, and many of its fallen columns have been re-erected."
+Today, the Parthenon serves more as a museum of ancient Greek history.

 Advertisement

-Despite having many differences, the two structures also have many similarities, as well.
-Both were originally built as temples, and were later turned into churches in the early Middle Ages.
-This is notable as Bernini put bell towers on the Pantheon, which have since been removed.
+Despite having many differences, the two structures also have many similarities.
+Both were built as temples and became churches in the early Middle Ages — Bernini put bell towers on the Pantheon, which have since been removed.

-Both use columns extensively in their designs, and both have faced destruction, looting and rebuilding efforts through the centuries.
+Both use columns extensively in their designs and have faced destruction, looting and rebuilding efforts through the centuries.

 Advertisement